thucdx/algorithm-solution/README.md

 Archieve
 ========

-Collection of my own sourcecode for algorithm problems.
-It includes FOJ (FYT Online Judge), Codeforces, Topcoder, SPOJ, VOJ (Vietnam online judge).
+Collection of my own sourcecode for algorithm problems, including FOJ (FYT Online Judge), Topcoders, Codeforces, SPOJ, VOJ (Vietnam online judge).

-I think it may be helpful with someone.
+Using at your own risk!

-For any information, you can contact me at: thucdx31@gmail.com
+For more information, you can contact me at: thucdx31[at]gmail[dot]com